 So what do Americans do with such a central text launching Jesus’ mission?
 Preach the Second Reading as a nice, safe sermon about caring for one another in the body of Christ (though reading it in light of the Gospel makes clear its emphasis on the marginalized in the body politic).
-Or convert.
-Be open to a New Reformation, one where this text is taken seriously as the anti-imperialist, liberationist text that it is.
+Or convert: Be open to a preaching a revitalized Gospel message of New Creation — one where this text is taken seriously as the anti-imperialist, liberationist text that it is.

 If a significant portion of the American church were to actually make such a conversion to the Good News of Jesus, what would that look like?
 Brian Zahnd‘s latest book, Postcards from Babylon: The Church in American Exile, explores this question, recounting his own conversion in the process.
 Chapter 7, “Satan, Your Kingdom Must Come Down,” gives a brilliant Girardian reading of Satan as something very real but not personal.
 And since it’s not personal, it cannot be defeated by violence against persons.
 Zahnd asks,